Kanustu/SQL_project/starting_with_questions.md

 ```

 Answer:
-- The most popular products across all cities are those belonging to Nest USA, followed closely by apparel items.
-- The majority of purchases come from within the USA, and the USA also offers the widest variety of product categories.
+Nest USA products dominate as the most favored across all cities, with apparel items coming in a close second.
+The bulk of purchases originate within the USA, which also has the most extensive range of product categories.

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**